Permissions

 Effective Permissions

-An effective permission simulator is available to test user
+An effective permission simulator is available to test user→target applied permissions without having to enter impersonation.

 Global Permission Settings